skstan256/startup/README.md

 Users can create an account to store and keep track of their projects.
 ### Projects
 #### Thought Log
 Record your progress or capture moments of inspiration!
 Keep track of thoughts in text chain style entries.
+Edit or delete entries.
+This is a way to keep track of your thought process.
 #### To-Do List
 Keep track of tasks on the fly without navigating to another website (and maybe getting distracted in the process).
 #### Reminders